ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 r/r * 16:       Flag1.png
 V/V 2305:       $OrphanFiles
 ```

-inspecting files with `istat` using their inode number suggests that all the files were deleted so we need to recover them.
+Inspecting files with `istat` using their inode number suggests that all the files were deleted.

 ```
 └─$  istat -o 2048 recoverfiles.dd 13